 I am a Visiting Researcher at Microsoft Research Cambridge .

-I was the PhD Thesis Examiner for the following PhD students and Universities:
+I have been the PhD Supervisor for the following PhD researchers:

-Dr. Afra Mashhadi at UCL, London, PhD Thesis Title: Content Dissemination in Participatory Delay Tolerant Networks, in 2011,
+- Dr. Afra Mashhadi at UCL, London, PhD Thesis Title: Content Dissemination in Participatory Delay Tolerant Networks

-Dr. Bambang Soelistijanto, University of Surrey, UK, PhD Thesis Tile: Traffic Distribution Fairness and Congestion in Social Opportunistic Networks, in 2014
+- Dr. Bambang Soelistijanto, University of Surrey, UK, PhD Thesis Tile: Traffic Distribution Fairness and Congestion in Social Opportunistic Networks